EricomSoftwareLtd/Shield/Kube/Rancher-README.md

 - On the ``Network Provider`` select the **Calico** option
 - Click ``Next``

-Mark all the check boxes and copy the text in black.
-Click ``Done``
+Mark all the check boxes and copy the command (text in black box).

 ![Text ](https://user-images.githubusercontent.com/26378199/48976838-f0c4f380-f096-11e8-865a-392b2e783aec.png)

-Run the copied command in the terminal and wait until the cluster is ready.
+Run the copied command in the **second** machine, the one planned to run Kubernetes.
+Wait until the cluster is ready.
+After the cluster is ready, a green message appears in the bottom of the page.
+Click ``Done``.

+The Kubernetes cluster is now up and running with Shield.